A post on the best SEO plugins for WordPress? Isn’t that just a single item list that reads “Yoast SEO”?

 To that end, I’m going to end this post by giving you a few decision matrixes:

-- If you’re a total beginner just looking to add some basic SEO to your WordPress site, you should still probably use Yoast because it’s the easiest to use.
+- If you’re a total beginner just looking to add some basic SEO to your WordPress site, you should probably use Rank Math because it’s the easiest to use and is completely free (as in it doesn’t limit functionality).

 - And finally, if you’re willing to try out a relative newcomer, The SEO Framework offers a delightful interface and a promising feature list, though in a package that’s not quite as beginner friendly.